sandeshlamsal/CoreJavaTheories/README.md

-Heap = larger size, created for object, slower memory Stack= smaller size, created for function, variables, objects references are ketp, faster memory
+Heap = larger size, created for object, slower memory Stack= smaller size, created for function, variables, objects references are ketp, faster memory Each thread gets a stack.

+STACK=localvariable+functions
+HEAP=objects+ static+ instance variable

+Variables defined inside methods, constructors or blocks are called local variables

+Instance variables are given default values, ie null if it's an object reference, 0 if it's an int.

+Local variables don't get default values, and therefore need to be explicitly initialized (and the compiler usually complains/warns if you fail to do this).

 Instance and Class